dxw/playbook/_includes/sections/our-professions/development.md

    Share what you learn on a project with the whole team so we can reuse knowledge across projects.
 Encourage others in their learning.

+   All code we write should be reviewed by at least one peer.
+This helps us learn new skills and build shared understanding.

 1. **Do the smallest amount of good work**

    We aspire to regularly ship good code, and deliver it to the users as often as possible.
 Delivering impact fast by shipping something real has a big impact on the morale of the team and happiness of our clients and users.

+   Solving many problems at once can lead to large pull requests and large commits.
+This work tends to take a lot longer to understand, code review, amend and then ship safely.
+Additionally it can make work hard to parallelise as it may block other dependant work from starting.
+It also tends to introduce more bugs that require more follow-up fixes.

    Where you can, do less and deliver it sooner.
 Break down work into smaller pieces.
 Descope anything that isn’t critical for a first version.
 Do a